 Safeguarding records are held electronically on the CPOMS system.
 Safeguarding and Child Protection records are stored securely and are separate from the main pupil file.
-Authorisation to access these records is controlled by the Headteacher and Designated Safeguarding Lead, information should be kept confidential.
+Authorisation to access these records is controlled by the Headteacher and Designated Safeguarding Lead, and information should be kept confidential.

-All records should be dated and signed, with the name of the signatory clearly printed, and filed in chronological order.
+All records should be dated and signed, with the name of the signatory clearly printed.
 For CPOMS a separate signature is not necessary if individuals have their own log in and any changes to a record are automatically logged.
+Handwritten records can be uploaded to CPOMS.